7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 Creative Strategist Resume Example Employment Only

-Creative resume headers
+Creative resume headings

 While we’re all in favor of creativity and individuality, we really can’t recommend using creative headers.
 Whether that’s in terms of wording (such as “What you need to know about me”) or format (such as graphics and text boxes), creative headers are generally not the way forward.
 The keys are to remain professional, to make the reader’s job easier by giving them what they expect, and to present a resume that is scanned accurately by an ATS.